brokencircles/brokencircles.github.io/_posts/2021-01-13-panning-for-gold.md

 # Panning for Gold

 One important skill for any creative practice is to avoid any sense of perfection, judgement or pride in early ideas.
 This allows you to generate many ideas  quickly, without judgement and without being overly invested in any of them.
 It removes the pressure to create something amazing from thin air, and applies a process to make the magic happen.
-When faced with the block of an empty page or screen, this is the way to get going.
+When faced with the terror of an empty page or screen, this is the way to get going.

 ![image of sketched/scribbled designs on paper](/images/earlyDesigns.jpg)